For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Student Finance is complicated enough as it is.
 It really doesn't help when incorrect info is thrown around.

-In our Student Money Survey 2023, we found that over two in five students don't understand their Student Loan agreement.
-On top of this, over 67% worry about paying it back.
+In our National Student Money Survey 2024, we found that 45% of surveyed students didn't fully understand their Student Loan agreement.
+On top of this, over 70% worried about paying it back.

 Arming yourself with the facts when it comes to this stuff is extremely important.
 For many young people, it can even determine whether they go to uni at all.